Duanfang: Life

 In 1905, Duanfang was recalled to Beijing, and was promoted to Viceroy of Min-Zhe, although when he took office, he was dispatched to do more important tasks.
 On September 24, because of the Constitutional Movement, the Qing government sent Duanfang along with Zaize, Dai Hongci, Xu Shichang, and Shao Ying to go one a diplomatic mission to the West to study constitutions in order to prepare the Qing constitution.
 When the five ministers embarked on that day, a revolutionary, Wu Yue, activated a suicide bomb at the Zhengyangmen train station in an assassination attempt, resulting in the postponement of the journey.
 Xu Shichang, Shaoying, and Li Shengduo were replaced by Shang Qiheng.

 Duanfang wrote articles against footbinding in support of the Foot Emancipation Society.

 On December 7, Duanfang and Dai Hongci departed in secrecy, with 33 official members on a warship from Qinhuangdao to Shanghai, and on December 19 in the afternoon transfer to an American cruise to Japan.
 They visited Japan, the United States, the United Kingdom, France, Germany, Denmark, Sweden, Norway, Austria, and Russia, returning in August the following year.
 After their return, Duanfang gave a summary of their inspection, advocating strongly that the main source of study should be on the Japanese Meiji Restoration, and as fast as possible formulate the Qing Empire's Constitution.

 After returning to China, Duanfang served as Viceroy of Liangjiang.
 In 1909, he became Governor of Zhili.
 Due to photographs being taken at the funeral of Empress Dowager Cixi, Duanfang was dismissed from office.

 The Nanyang industrial exposition took place while Duanfang was Nanyang chancellor (南洋大臣).

 On May 18, 1911, Duanfang was appointed as the Chuanhan and Yuehan railroad's superintendent.
 The Railway Protection Movement erupted over the nationalization of local railroad construction and their transfer to foreign banks.
 Duanfang arrived in Hankou on July 14.
 On September 7, due to a murder in Chengdu, the situation of Sichuan spiraled out of control, eventually resulting in the Xinhai Revolution.
 On September 10, the Qing imperial court removed Zhao Erfeng as governor of Sichuan, and Duanfang became the acting governor, he led the Hubei New Army into Sichuan.
 The new army mutinied on November 27, and officer Liu Yifeng killed Duanfang, as part of a general wave of anti Manchu violence during the revolution.

 Educational achievements

-Duanfang is one of the founders of China's modern education, while he was acting Viceroy of Liangjiang, he founded the Jinan Academy in Nanjing.
-As governor of Hubei and Hunan, he established he Teacher's college.
-While he was governor of Jiangsu, determined to get rid of bad habits, ordered counties to refund red envelopes to use to send two local students to study abroad.
+Duanfang was one of the founders of China's modern education.
+While he was acting Viceroy of Liangjiang, he founded the Jinan Academy in Nanjing.
+As governor of Hubei and Hunan, he established the Teacher's College.
+While he was governor of Jiangsu, determined to get rid of bad habits, he ordered counties to refund red envelopes to send two local students to study abroad.

 Duanfang was the founder of the first kindergarten in China and provincial libraries.
-He also sent out more than 20 girls to go to Japan to study pedagogy.
+He also sent more than 20 girls to Japan to study pedagogy.
 The Jiangnan Library was founded by Duanfang in Nanjing in 1907.